box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegmentMembers.md

 ### Arguments

 - shieldInformationBarrierSegmentMemberId `string`
   - The ID of the shield information barrier segment Member.
-  - Used as `shield_information_barrier_segment_member_id` in path `path` of the API call
+Example: "7815"
 - headers `DeleteShieldInformationBarrierSegmentMemberByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteShieldInformationBarrierSegmentMemberById method

 ### Returns